 Next, there are two USB-C receptacles that are configured to be sinks to provide power.
 The only pins configured are the CC and Vbus pins.
 The CC pins are for configuring the USB-C receptacle.
 By using $5.1k\Omega$, we set the receptacle to be a sink as instructed by the datasheet and shown in figure 6.
-As for the D+ and D- pins this is for data transfer, USB-C receptacles can be used to receive data over the cable connection; however, given the scope of our project no data transmission is needed for either receptacle as they are just to power the components.
+The D+ and D- pins are used for data transfer, as USB-C receptacles can receive data over the cable connection.
+However, given the scope of our project, no data transmission is required for either receptacle, as they are solely used to power the components.
 Therefore, the D+ and D- pins will not be configured.
-The same reasoning applies to the SBUS pins; they will not be connected as they are not needed to power the components.
+Similarly, the SBUS pins will not be connected, as they are also unnecessary for powering the components.